Credit: Shutterstock

 Having the “off-label use” mindset could potentially undermine the process of innovation.
 For instance, if EarPods Pro are widely accepted as a hearing aid alternative, this could discourage further innovation in the hearing aid industry.

-If off-label Innovation use becomes the norm, it might diminish the incentive for companies to develop new products tailored to specific needs.
+If off-label use becomes the norm, it might diminish the incentive for companies to develop new products tailored to specific needs.
 However, simultaneously, the creativity sparked by off-label use could serve as a catalyst, pushing companies to surpass the unexpected uses discovered by their customers.
 After all, it’s the quintessential role of an entrepreneur to do more with less.

 Leave a Reply